cyberphor/scripts/README.md

-# language-demos
+# computer-programming-wiki
-> Demonstrations of different computer languages.
+> A wiki for computer programming (includes how-tos and examples).

 * [BASH](/BASH/)
 * [C](/C/)